Hedging against Risk in Wholesale Energy Markets

 8:15-8:30 Registration check in and welcome coffee

 8:30-9:30 Wholesale Energy Markets – This session will provide an overview of the wholesale energy markets and the types of transactions that occur, how energy hedging differs from other industries, and which “risks” are assumed from participation in wholesale energy markets.
-P.J.
-DiStefano, Partner, Deloitte
+Jeff Klarer, Market Strategist, WEC Energy Group Klarer presentation

-9:30-10:30 Financial Hedging – An introduction to financial hedging, including futures and options contracts and price convergence.
+9:30-10:30 Financial Hedging – An introduction to financial hedging, including the use of futures and options contracts, and the practical concept of price convergence.
+Enrique Bacalao, Chief Economist, Public Service Commission of Wisconsin Bacalao presentation

 1:00-2:00 FTRs and ARRs, continued – Blagoy Borissov